ContinuumDLH/GASTRn/README.md

 <h2> GASTR_Vn </h2>
-GASTR (Genomic AnalysiS ToolbaR) is a work in progress and is still a private build.
-Access to this Github repo is strictly private.
+<p> GASTR (Genomic AnalysiS ToolbaR) is a work in progress and is still a private build.
+Access to this Github repo is strictly private. </p>

 <h2> What's the point? </h2>
-Simply put, not everyone has the same programming capabilities.
+<p> Simply put, not everyone has the same programming capabilities.
 Because of this gap, we wanted to make a handful of tools that anyone can use.
 Collecting packages with useful contexts in computational biology, statistics, and creating a user-friendly interface from them.
-Additionally, if a tool has yet to be created for a set purpose, we set out to add it here too.
+Additionally, if a tool has yet to be created for a set purpose, we set out to add it here too. </p>

 <h2> Imports needed: </h2>
-The following imports are needed to ensure the program runs smoothly.
+  <p>The following imports are needed to ensure the program runs smoothly.
 Alternatively, you may extract the whole repo and run the xeq.exe file.
+If you are looking to clone the current beta version, see the link <a href="https://www.jetbrains.com/help/pycharm/manage-projects-hosted-on-github.html"> here </a> </p>

 <table>
   <tr>